sibiu-web-meetup/romania-web-conferences/README.md

-# Web Conferences and Events made in Romania
+# Web Conferences and Events Made in Romania

 > 😎 A list of all web related events and conferences in Romania